dusk-network/docs-public/src/content/docs/developer/integrations/exchanges.md

 ## Memo field support

-Dusk transactions also support a memo field, allowing exchanges to attach a short reference. to each transaction.
+Dusk transactions also support a memo field, allowing exchanges to attach a short reference to each transaction.
 This is particularly useful for labeling deposits or withdrawals with user identifiers or order references.

 ## cURLs